voyeg3r/dotfiles/rcfiles/vim/wiki/python3.md

 being sorted in lexicographical order, which sorts numbers like you would letters (i.e. ‘b’, ‘ba’, ‘c’).

-natsort provides a function natsorted that helps sort lists “naturally”, either as real numbers (i.e. signed/unsigned floats or ints), or as versions.
+natsort provides a function natsorted that helps sort lists "naturally", either as real numbers (i.e. signed/unsigned floats or ints), or as versions.
 Using natsorted is simple: